Design Principles and Game Programming

 In the Sprite Editor, one can add an empty subimage at the end of the sequence with the button and then double-click the subimage to edit it.
 Alternatively, one can load from a strip of subimages, like the one of the explosion we provided.
 In the Sprite Editor, File -> Create From Strip opens a dialog box that extracts subimages from a sheet of images.
 Our sprite sheet has 7 images and 7 images per row, with all other settings unchanged.
 To see how the animation plays out, you can tick the "show preview" checkbox in the Sprite Editor.
 (Recall for Mac that the menu is at the top of the window)

 Using our animated sprite is a matter of making a new object and assigning the explosion sprite to it.
 When an object has a sprite with multiple subimages, the subimages automatically play (and loop) at whatever FPS the room is set to.
-Thus, the single behavior to add to the explosion object is a self-destroy when the animation ends, accessible from Add Event -> Other.
+Thus, the single behavior to add to the explosion object is a self- when the animation ends, accessible from Add Event -> Other.
 Other objects like the enemy can create explosion objects in the event of hitting a player bullet.

-There are a lot more things that could be done to make the game more presentable, like generating more sounds (e.g., with bfxr) or restricting the player from moving outside of the screen, which can be done by only allowing rightward movement if the player x is less than room_width-32, and only allowing leftward if the player x exceeds 0.
+There are a lot more things that could be done to make the game more presentable, like generating more sounds (e.g., with bfxr) or restricting the player from moving outside of the screen, which can be done by only allowing rightward movement if the player x

 One other thing you may notice is that the game isn't very fun.
 Try to tweak the game to make it challenging!
 Make the game restart when an enemy reaches the bottom of the screen, or touches you.
-Change the enemy bullet pattern, perhaps aiming at the player instead of downwards (use move in direction in the bullet Create event, with direction point_direction(x, y, oPlayer.x, oPlayer.y)).
-Maybe also limit how many bullets there can be on the screen by preventing the player from shooting if there are too many (using count number in the control tab).
-Get the enemies to move horizontally too, bouncing against the sides of the room, or add your own gimmick after exploring the actions GameMaker has.
+Change the enemy bullet pattern, perhaps aiming at the player instead of downwards (use in the bullet Create event, with direction point_direction(x, y, oPlayer.x, oPlayer.y)

 You can download the GM project with everything up to this step here for Windows, or here for Mac.